-Line 14 - Property Tax Billed

-Report the amount of taxes, special assessment and fees that were billed on the property tax statement.
+Line 15-Property Tax Billed.
+Report the amount of taxes, special assessments and fees that were billed on the property tax statement.
 Do not report the amount of property tax you paid.

 You are allowed only the property tax billed on your primary residence and up to one acre of land that is associated with this residence.
-If the one-acre farmstead or primary acre is not separately identified on your tax bill and if your ownership is less than 20 acres, your property tax to be used in the credit calculation is the larger of: the total amount of property tax billed multiplied by 80 percent, or the total amount of property tax billed divided by the total acreage.
+If the one-acre farmstead or primary acre is not separately identified on your tax bill and if your ownership is less than 20 acres, your property tax to be used in the credit calculation is the larger of: 80 percent of the total amount of property tax billed; or the total amount of property tax billed divided by the total acreage.

 If your property tax bill is on property that you held in a revocable trust and if you are the grantor(s) and trustee(s) of that property, you can qualify for this credit.
 If your property taxes are billed to your living trust or life estate, you can qualify for this credit.
 If the property occupied by you is in a name other than your own, the property taxes billed for that property can qualify as rent only.

-Line 15 - Rent Equivalent Paid
+Line 16-Rent Equivalent Paid.
 Your rent is only the amount of money that you paid to occupy your home.

-If you live in a health care, long-term care, personal care or residential care facility, the rent allowed is the actual out-of-pocket rent that you paid, excluding services provided by staff, such as board expenses including meals, housekeeping, transportation, and medical or paramedical expenses such as nursing care, assisted living care and memory care.
-The out-of-pocket rent can be determined using a facility statement providing the breakdown between rent and these amenities, or by deducting from your total payments some proportional amount representing board and/or care as follows.
-If you use the second method, complete the Long-Term Care Facility Rent Calculation Worksheet.
+If you live in a health care, long-term care, personal care, or residential care facility, the rent allowed is the actual out-of- pocket rent that you paid, excluding services provided by staff, such as board expenses including meals, housekeeping, and transportation, and medical or paramedical expenses such as nursing care, assisted living care, and memory care.
+The out-of-pocket rent can be determined using a facility statement providing the breakdown between rent and these amenities.
+If you do not receive a statement from your facility, use the Long-Term Care Facility Rent Calculation Worksheet to determine the amount that would be considered board for purposes of calculating the credit.